AdventureGoldDao/adventure-layer-bridge-web/README.md

+# adventure-layer-bridge-web

-This project was bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app).
+This project is the bridge web page of Adventure Layer,which was bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app).

 ## Project Structure